Start

 #Bridge and subprocess runners

 peekaboo permissions status prints a Source: line.
-If it says Peekaboo Bridge, capture and automation permissions are being checked on the selected host app.
-Grant Screen Recording and Accessibility to that host, or bypass Bridge for local capture when the caller already has Screen Recording:
+If it says Peekaboo Bridge, capture and automation permissions are being checked through an explicit socket, the selected reusable daemon, or a healthy Peekaboo.app fallback.
+Grant Screen Recording and Accessibility to that host process, or bypass Bridge for local capture only when the caller is known to run in the active Aqua GUI session:

 peekaboo see --mode screen --screen-index 0 --no-remote --capture-engine cg --json